dropbox/stone/doc/generator_ref.rst

 We use ``output_to_relative_path()`` a member of ``CodeGenerator`` to specify where the output of our ``emit*()`` calls go (See more emit_methods_).

-Run the generator from the root of the BabelAPI folder using the example specs we've provided::
+Run the generator from the root of the Stone folder using the example specs we've provided::

-    $ babelapi example/generator/ex1/ex1.babelg.py example/api/dbx-core/*.babel output/ex1
+    $ stone example/generator/ex1/ex1.stoneg.py example/api/dbx-core/*.stone output/ex1

 Now examine the contents of the output::